Introduction

 Shiraz is a city where history, poetry, and gardens intertwine.
 When planning Shiraz tourism or travel, these must-see attractions provide a complete cultural experience:

-- Pasargadae – The dynastic seat of Cyrus the Great, featuring his tomb, towering columns, and the ruins of early Persian palaces, offering a glimpse into Iran’s earliest imperial history.
+- Pasargadae (UNESCO WHS) – The dynastic seat of Cyrus the Great, featuring his tomb, towering columns, and the ruins of early Persian palaces, offering a glimpse into Iran’s earliest imperial history.

 - Naqsh-e Rostam – Rock-cut royal tombs and Sassanid reliefs near Persepolis that depict scenes of kingship and divine symbolism, a highlight for history enthusiasts.